//This Dev Blog was originally posted as an update on the Earth Rising Kickstarter on September 6th, 2021//

 We keep the support those Practices provide within their sector borders to allow for an easier means of keeping track of how many People your society can support, and better representing that sector’s “contribution” to the overall support for your society’s populace.

 A sustainable society is able to provide all its citizens with everything they need from a diverse range of sources, all within the boundaries of what our planet can accommodate.

 Can you accomplish this, within twenty years?

 Enjoying Earth Rising's Dev Blog?
-Leave a comment below, or read on in Dev Blog 7 - Meeple and Poverty; A poor overview!
+Leave a comment below, or read on in Dev Blog 7 - The Activist; Making Change One Protest at a Time!